 The 50-minute tour keeps kids entertained (and listening!) as they walk through the House.
 The tour is $15 per person.
 Additional details can be found here.

-Admission to the Biltmore always includes access to explore their 8,000 acres.
-You’ll find walking trails, the French Broad River, several gardens, farmland and amazing views.
 Below we have highlighted our favorite things to do on the grounds with our kids.

 Admire the gardens

-Explore their trails
+Explore the trails

-Kid-Friendly Activities at Biltmore’s Antler Hill Village
+Antler Hill Village With Kids

 Pisgah Playground